ishikawa-group/python_basic_tutorial/file.md

 ```

 ## with
-* You can use `with` statement to open the file, and in this way you can omit the closing procedure of the file.
+* You can use `with` statement to open the file, and in this way, you can omit the closing procedure of the file.
 ```python
 with open("test.txt", "w") as f: f.write("Some string\n")